Aelisya/AdGuard-Home-Filters/README.md

 ## And for the connection between the client and AdGuard ?
 I use Dns Over Https because iPhone/Mac Os Bigsur have DOH support and Windows 10 Will have it too soon, and since i control the server (physically and software) i don't have to worry about cookies and history log or dns spoofing.

+## Why is there adult website on allow list ?
+It's often a mistake in my script who have missed to remove it (for instance XXX.com is locked but a new domain XXX.lol go through), after a report i add it and remove them from the list, you can report to website@bacq.pro

+## And if i think there is a security concern with a witelisted website ?
+Send a mail to security@bacq.pro

 ## Source
 - [DMN - NEXTDNS](https://github.com/nextdns/metadata/)
 - My own modification.